xiaoylu/leetcode_category/Queue/Readme.md

 We compute the ratio of money/quality for every worker.
 Given a group, the maximum money/quality ratio should be paid.

-So the least amount of money would be `max(r1, r2, .. rk) * sum(r1, r2, .. rk)`.
+So the least amount of money would be `max(r1, r2, .. rk) * sum(q1, q2, .. qk)` where `ri` is the money/quality ratio and `qi` is the quality.
 Note that if we already have `K` workers with the smallest sum of quality, the only way to save money is to replace the worker with highest pay.

 Dynamic Programming view:
 * Sort the works by their qualities